mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 ## <a id="conditions-on-host-properties"></a>Conditions based on host properties

-Add-on properties can be referenced in the `entity_property_equal_to` condition decide wether or not to show a web fragment.
-For example, the following is a valid condition:
+Add-on properties can be referenced in the `entity_property_equal_to` condition to decide whether or not to show a web fragment.
+For example, the following is a valid condition on the addon property `activatedForUsers`:

     {
         condition: "entity_property_equal_to",